-We define this spectroscopy class as an entry-level graduate class, because we emphasize the fundamental concepts and devote our efforts to help students to build a very solid foundation in the spectroscopy field.
+We define this spectroscopy class as a 6000-level graduate class, because it not only covers many fundamental concepts and quantum calculations, but also involves real application examples towards optical remote sensing.
+We emphasize the fundamental concepts and devote our efforts to help students to build a very solid foundation in the spectroscopy field.
 High-level quantum mechanics calculations used in this class are few, but the basic quantum mechanics and spectroscopy calculations are covered.
-Students will gain such capabilities from this class that they can go on to read advanced spectroscopy and advanced quantum mechanics books and papers to figure out the in-depth calculations or take more advanced spectroscopy or quantum mechanics classes for such calculations.
+Students will gain such capabilities from this class that they can go on to read advanced spectroscopy and advanced quantum mechanics books and papers to figure out the in-depth calculations or take more specific spectroscopy or quantum mechanics classes for such calculations.